aithoughts/aipm-chat/README.md

 - [x] 💎 **Exquisite UI Design**: With a carefully designed interface, it offers an elegant appearance and smooth interaction.
 It supports light and dark themes and is mobile-friendly.
 PWA support provides a more native-like experience.
 - [x] 🗣️ **Smooth Conversation Experience**: Fluid responses ensure a smooth conversation experience.
 It fully supports Markdown rendering, including code highlighting, LaTex formulas, Mermaid flowcharts, and more.

-> ✨ more features will be added when LobeChat evolve.
+> ✨ more features will be added when LoiChat evolve.

 ---